-Self-adhesive hooks are inexpensive, easy to install and they shouldn't leave a mark on uPVC, fiberglass or most other types of door materials but always read the instructions to be sure.
+Self-adhesive hooks are inexpensive and easy to install.
+They also shouldn't leave a mark on uPVC, fiberglass, or other types of door materials.
+Still, always read the instructions to be sure.

-Secure your self-adhesive hook high up on your front door and central then hang your wreath using a piece of string, wire or ribbon, measuring up beforehand to get the right drop.
+Center your self-adhesive hook high up on your front door and secure it.
+Then hang your wreath directly on top.
+Alternatively, secure a small piece of string, wire, or ribbon around it to attach the wreath to the hook — measuring beforehand to get the right drop.

-4. Hanging a wreath from your door knocker
+4. Hang your wreath from the door knocker

-Tying your wreath to your door knocker does what it says on the tin and makes hanging your wreath a bit of a no-brainer!
-We don't really need to talk you through how to execute this one other than to suggest you match your ribbon to a bright color in your wreath to add an extra pop of festive style.
+Tying your wreath to your door knocker is a no-brainer if you're short on time.
+The process is pretty straightforward, and we'd suggest matching your ribbon to a bright color in your wreath to add an extra pop of festive flair.